Gabri16/Tic-tac-toe/readme.md

 Hi There,

-This is my training project of tic-tac-toe game played in Python console.
+This is my training project of tic-tac-toe game written in Python played in command line.

 This is how it looks:
 ![TicTacToe in Python](screen.jpg)